Lachin7/HearthStoneProject/README.md

      - **Factory** to produce the cards
      - **Singleton** to have access to resource loaders and the main frame,
      - **Visitor** to have an event-driven system which handled the events corresponding to card actions, passives and etc.
-- **SOLID and Clean code** : put so much effort in to having a clean code, separate the logic and models, use Dependency Inversion, have single responsibility and etc.
+- **SOLID and Clean code** : separated the logic and models, used Dependency Inversion, single responsibility and etc.
 - **Hibernate**

 ## Other features ##